-In addition, changes to the entry/exit, the ease of exit, and air flow could create a confined space or cause the space to become permit-required.
+Also, changes to the entry/exit, the ease of exit, and airflow could create a confined space or cause the space to become permit-required.

 Crawl spaces can present many confined space hazards, including:

-Working in attics can also present confined space hazards, such as:
+Working in attics can present confined space hazards, such as: